General History, Notes, and Oddities

 Rug made in a definite size with a border like a framed picture.

-A real Persian has 350 knots to the square inch, or even more in some cases.
+more in some cases.
 Silken prayer rugs often have 1,000 knots to the square inch.

 Wilton the best carpet like the velvet, woven on a loom